rrwick/DASCRUBBER-wrapper/README.md

 13. Restore original read names and output to stdout.
     * A range is appended to the end of the new read names.
 For example, if the original read was named `read1975`, the scrubbed read might be named `read1975/400_9198`.
     * It is possible for one original read to result in more than one scrubbed read.
 For example, a chimeric read named `read2392` might result in two scrubbed reads: `read2392/0_12600` and `read2392/12700_25300`.

+## Parameters

+Parameters can be passed to any of the subcommands using the 'options' arguments.
+E.g. `--daligner_options`.
+Read Gene Myers' [command guides](https://dazzlerblog.wordpress.com/command-guides/) for details about the tools.

+The REPmask command replies on a threshold depth, above which a sequence is considered to be a repeat (read more [here](https://dazzlerblog.wordpress.com/2016/04/01/detecting-and-soft-masking-repeats/)).
+I found that 2x the base depth works well for my datasets (high depth bacterial genomes).
+E.g. if the base depth (as determined using the genome size) is 50x then regions with 100x or greater depth are considered repeats.
+You can adjust this ratio from the default of 2 using the `--repeat_depth` option – a higher value may be appropriate for lower coverage datasets or highly repetitive genomes.
+Alternatively, you can manually set the threshold: e.g. `--repmask_options="-c40"`.

+`DAStrim` requires two important parameters: `-g` and `-b` for good and bad quality thresholds. `DASqv` (run before `DAStrim`) helpfully suggests values for these parameters, and so DASCRUBBER wrapper will automatically use those suggestions.
+If you want to use different values, set them manually: e.g. `--dastrim_options="-g20 -b30"`.